kinecosystem/kin-core-docs/docs/android.md

 });
 ```

-For more details see [Onboarding](onboarding.md), also take a look at Sample App [OnBoarding](https://github.com/kinecosystem/kin-core-android/blob/dev/sample/src/main/java/kin/core/sample/OnBoarding.java) class for a complete example.
+For more details, see [Onboarding](onboarding.md).
+Also, take a look at the [Sample App Onboarding](https://github.com/kinecosystem/kin-core-android/blob/dev/sample/src/main/java/kin/core/sample/OnBoarding.java) class for a complete example.

 ## Account Information

 ### Public Address

-Your account can be identified via it's public address.
-To retrieve the account public address use:
+Your account can be identified via its public address.
+To retrieve the account public address, use:

 ```java
 account.getPublicAddress();